 Students will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes senior academics with research and consultancy experience, postgraduate students, laboratory technical staff and demonstrators.
-In addition, you can expect to receive sessions with guest lecturers who are currently engaged in Sport and Exercise science activities outside of the university.
+The team includes senior academics with research and consultancy experience, postgraduate students and demonstrators.
+In addition, you can expect to receive sessions with guest lecturers who are currently engaged in adapted sport and PE activities outside of the university.